editorbymood/editorbymood/README.md

 # 👨‍💻 About Me: <br/>
-✦🌟Mentor at GirlScript Summer of Code '24<br>✦💼Former Intern at PARLIAMENT OF INDIA<br>✦🎯 Photography Head @ GTB4CEC <br>✦☁️ Member of Azure Developer Community<br>✦🖥️ Student Partner at Internshala<br>✦🚀 Campus Ambassador at Physics Wallah<br>✦🌍 Always learning and open to collaboration!
+✦🌟Mentor at GirlScript Summer of Code '24<br>✦💼Former Intern at PARLIAMENT OF INDIA<br>✦🎯 Photography Head @ GTB4CEC <br>✦☁️ Member of Azure Developer Community<br>✦🖥️ Student Partner at Internshala<br>✦🚀 Campus Ambassador at Physics Wallah & E'Cell IIT Bombay<br>✦🌍 Always learning and open to collaboration!

 ## 🌐 Socials: